How can we help?

 Judicial Review is a way for the High Court to supervise the lower Courts, Tribunals and other administrative bodies to ensure that their decisions are properly made.
 Any person who feels that a decision of a public authority, such as a government minister, the District or Circuit Court, a semi-state body, the local council or a statutory tribunal has violated his or her rights, may apply to the High Court for judicial review of the decision.

-At Sheridan Quinn Solicitors we have a highly specialised team of solicitors with extensive experience in acting for clients seeking to bring Judicial Review Proceedings in the High Court.
+At Sheridan Quinn LLP we have a highly specialised team of solicitors with extensive experience in acting for clients seeking to bring Judicial Review Proceedings in the High Court.

 Some examples of public decisions include: